-Rule 43.6(a)
+Rule 43.3(a)

-The International Searching Authority assigns obligatory “invention information” International Patent Classification (IPC) symbols in accordance with the rules as set forth in the Guide to the IPC and in the IPC itself (using the edition of the IPC in force at the time) and records this information in Box A of the second sheet of the international search report.
+The International Searching Authority conducting the main international search assigns obligatory “invention information” International Patent Classification (IPC) symbols in accordance with the rules as set forth in the Guide to the IPC and in the IPC itself (using the edition of the IPC in force at the time) and records this information in Box A of the second sheet of the international search report.
 Non-obligatory IPC symbols, as defined in the Guide (such as the optional IPC indexing codes), do not need to be applied.
 The IPC Guide can be accessed via the WIPO web site at: www.wipo.int.
 See Chapter 7.
 No additional classification or reclassification is made during any supplementary international search.

+Fields Searched

+Rule 43.6(a)

-Fields SearchedThe international search report lists the classification identification of the fields searched in Box B of the second sheet of the international search report.
+The international search report lists the classification identification of the fields searched in Box B of the second sheet of the international search report.
 If the IPC is not used for this purpose, the classification used is indicated.

 Minimum Documentation Searched